umangbholasamagra/docs/docs/ODK Form Management Package.md

     }
     ```

+2. Please make Collect as base class for your Applicationlevel class and also CollectAbstractActivity as base class for your Base level Activity class.

-2. In the onCreate() of your Application-level class, please add the following method invocation
+3. In the onCreate() of your Application-level class, please add the following method invocation

 ```
 ComponentManager.registerFormManagementPackage(this, AppConstants.BASE_API_URL, new FormManagementSectionInteractor()); FormManagementCommunicator.setContract(ComponentManager.iFormManagementContract); ComponentManager.iFormManagementContract.setODKModuleStyle(this, R.drawable.login_bg, R.style.BaseAppTheme, R.style.FormEntryActivityTheme, R.style.BaseAppTheme_SettingsTheme_Dark, Long.MAX_VALUE);`